lisefrac/redtrilliumgardens.com/content/buy-plants.md

 - Peppermint - small
 - Sage, Broadleaf - small

 ## Coming Soon

-The following plants are (imho) too small to sell yet, but will be available soon.
+The following plants are (imho) too small to sell yet, but will be back in stock soon.
 If you are interested regardless -- or wish to reserve them for later -- you can email me at lise@redtrilliumgardens.com.

-- Common milkweed	(Asclepias syriaca)
-- Goat's rue	(Tephrosia virginiana)
-- Jacob's ladder	(Polemonium reptans)
-- Poke milkweed	(Asclepias exaltata)
-- Sundial lupine (Lupinus perennis)
+- Pale corydalis (Corydalis sempervirens; annual)
+- Water horehound (Lycopus americanus)

-... and many more!
+... and many more to come!

 ## Upcoming Markets

-- **Lunenburg Artisan Market**, Sunday, June 22, 9am-2pm, at 186 Massachusetts Ave., Lunenburg, MA.
 - **Leominster Farmers' Market**.
 First Saturday of the month, July-October, 11am to 2pm, in Monument Square in downtown Leominster, MA.
 Dates are: 7/5, 8/2, 9/6, 10/4.
 - **Groton Farmers' Market**.
 Fridays, starting July 11 and ending October 17, at the Williams Barn Property (160 Chicopee Row) in Groton, MA.
-We will not be attending every Friday, but we plan to attend 7/11 and 7/25 to assess the market (as we've not vended here before!)
+We will not be attending every Friday, but we plan to attend 7/11 to assess the market (as we've not vended here before!)